andreamiele/ml-project-1-gan/README.md

 unbalanced dataset, these are implemented in `OverUnderSampling.py`.
 - `utils.py` implements utilitary methods train models such as `build_poly` computing polynomial extensions, `standardize` standardizing data or `predict` computing the prediction for a given model and given datapoints
 It also contains a logistic regression with newton's method, cross-validation, local search and KNN but we ended up not using them because it was too slow and/or lead to strange results so they might be bugged.
+- `finetuning.py` implements the tuning of the hyperparameters for the models we compared.
 - `run.py` reproduces the training of the best performing model we've trained.
 For it to work, the dataset must be installed in a folder `dataset/`
 - `f_scores_after_strat105_500.csv` is a file containing the precomputed ANOVA scores for the features of the dataset to avoid recomputing it each time as it's slow